Sindh Hari Committee: Anti–One Unit Movement (1955–1969)

+Post-1970 Movements

+After the death of Hyder Bux Jatoi in 1970, the Sindh Hari Committee’s mass influence declined, but it continued to advocate for agrarian reforms.
+The Committee organised campaigns against bonded labour, condemned the persistence of feudal dominance, and demanded redistribution of state-owned and forest lands among landless peasants.
+In 2009, it re-emerged with a notable land rights campaign, calling for equitable distribution of government land to local haris.
+Though lacking the mobilisation strength of earlier decades, these efforts preserved the Committee’s legacy as a symbolic voice of Sindh’s oppressed peasantry and kept the issue of land reform alive in provincial politics.

 Azhar Jatoi (1962–2020)

-Azhar Jatoi, chief of Sindh Hari Committee (Sindh Peasants Committee) was born on 15 February 1960 in Hyderabad, Sindh.
+Subsequent leaders included Azhar Jatoi (1962–2020), grandson of Hyder Bux Jatoi.
+Comrade Azhar Jatoi, chief of Sindh Hari Committee (Sindh Peasants Committee), was born on 15 February 1960 in Hyderabad, Sindh.
 He got his education up till graduation in Hyderabad and joined the hari struggle in 1982.

 He strived hard for his grandfather’s mission and took its responsibility from a very early age.
 Just like his grandfather Hyder Bux Jatoi and father Mazhar Jatoi, Comrade Azhar Jatoi always spoke for the rights of the poor, no matter the situation he never let injustice take place in any peasant’s life.
-Just like his grandfather, Comrade Azhar Jatoi was also a leader who waged a struggle to awaken the downtrodden masses and make them aware of their rights.
+Just like his grandfather, Comrade Azhar Jatoi was also a leader who waged struggle to awaken the downtrodden masses and make them aware of their rights.
 He remained associated with Anti Greater Thal Action and Kalabagh Dam Action Committee as well as Ponam, a now largely dormant conglomerate of various nationalist political parties.
-He actively participated in protests against the dual local government system introduced by PPP government in Sindh in 2012.
+He actively participated in protests against dual local government system introduced by PPP government in Sindh in 2012.

-After years of his struggle serving the hari community with his support Comrade Azhar died due to cardiac arrest on November 18, 2020.
+After years of his struggle serving the hari community with his support Comrade Azhar died due to cardiac arrest on 18 November 2020.
 Comrade Azhar Jatoi led the Sindh Hari Committee till his death to the best of his abilities and tried to emulate his grandfather, raising voice for the downtrodden and haris at all forums.
 He was laid to rest in Kalhoro Colony near Hyder Bux Jatoi’s grave.

+Present State

+In recent years, the Sindh Hari Committee has remained active as a symbolic platform for peasant rights in Sindh.
+Under the leadership of figures such as Comrade Azhar Jatoi and Comrade Samar Jatoi, the organisation continues to highlight issues of land redistribution, bonded labour, and water scarcity.
+Samar Jatoi has publicly vowed to defend the rights of peasants against corporate farming projects and government neglect, while also criticising mainstream political parties for exploiting rural communities.

+The Committee has also accused ruling parties of harassing political opponents through fabricated cases.
+It continues to observe anniversaries of Hyder Bux Jatoi, keeping alive the legacy of Sindh's peasant struggles.